 Assessment procedures at the course, program, and institution level are at the core of the institutional activities and strategic planning at SBC.
 Feedback collected through these outcomes provides support for the decisions made for future SBC planning.
 Since planning guides resources allocation, the feedback through assessment is used to coordinate future resource allocation to guide institutional effectiveness and assessment of student learning.

 Minutes are kept for all Assessment Committee meetings along with the two day assessment reporting process, which includes recommendations and action items for each general education and degree program outcomes.
-The minutes along with each general education and degree program findings are filed in three ring binders that are housed with the Vice President of Academics.
+The minutes along with each general education and degree program findings are filed in three ring binders that are housed with the Vice President.
 In addition, all findings and minutes are stored in shared folder on the SBC server that can be accessed by all faculty and staff.
 During the two day reporting schedule, recommendation and action items from the previous academic year are also reviewed with each faculty as a follow-up to insure that the recommendations and action items from the previous year have been implement.

 Assessment Data and Reports